mori-nobuhito/rt4m-pub/README.md

 If you use this software in a research paper, please cite the related publication.
 The reference information is provided below:
 ```
-Currently under peer review, so we have listed the preprint.
-We will update it with the peer-reviewed version in the future.
+Currently under peer review, so we will update this place with the paper in the future.
 ```

 We welcome feedback, questions, requests, and proposals for collaboration, practical applications, or business development.